-…is basically like creating a profile on a dating site earlier this decade.
+…is basically like creating a profile on a dating site.

 I applied for a graphic design job which required – REQUIRED! – me to post a “passion video”.
 Fortunately they described what they meant – sorry, I charge extra for doing O faces on camera – and then I realized…oh wait.
 I’m doing this during a break at my present job.
 Um…how to do this without attracting attention?
 Read More